-Thanks for stopping by At The Garage.
-This blog is focused on providing value to those who work in youth ministry, ministry in general, or just enjoy reading musings on God, life, books, ministry, and leadership.
-All of the posts will carry a youth ministry value focus.
+Thanks for stopping by my personal blog, At The Garage.
+This blog is focused on providing value to those who work in ministry or just enjoy reading musings on God, life, books, ministry, and leadership.
+My goal is to write insightful, relevant content that will be helpful to you.

-More than anything, I love Jesus Christ and want to do all I can to follow him, become more like him, and point others to develop a relationship with him as well.
+No matter how well we get to know each other through this blog, through coffee hangs, through social media or future opportunities of speaking, coaching, or writing, I want you to know that more than anything, I love Jesus Christ and want to do all I can to follow him, become more like him, and point others to develop a relationship with him as well.
+But remember, I’m just a work in progress.

 In no way do these blog posts reflect the views of Eagle Brook Church.